niinpatel/gpt-course-creator/README.md

     --prior_knowledge "Python, Data structures & algorithms"
 ```

 3. The script will generate a `course_outline.json` file with the course outline.
-The course outline will be saved in the `outputs` directory.
+The course will be saved in the `outputs` directory as markdown files.

 ## Generated Output